Szego condition, scattering, and vibration of Krein strings: Introduction

 In our second example, $\mf_{\bf s}(\R_+)=0$ and the density $\rho$ takes two positive values: $a$ and $b$.
 So, we have

-for some $\sigma$-finite set $E\subseteq \R_+$ with respect to Lebesgue measure.
-We interpret such strings as those made of two types of material (see Figure \ref{fig:plot2_bis}). \begin{Ex} The string with $\mf_{\bf s}(\R_+)=0$ and density $\rho$ of the form \eqref{eq68bis} lies in $\szks$ if and only if either $a = b$ (the string is homogeneous) or one of the sets $E$, $\R_+\backslash E$ has finite Lebesgue measure. \end{Ex} Given that statement, Theorem \ref{ts2bis} and Theorem \ref{aps2bis} show that the propagation of the wave depends only on whether $\min\{|E|, |\R_+\backslash E|\}$ is finite or not.
+for some Lebesgue-measurable set $E\subseteq \R_+$.
+We interpret such strings as those made of two types of material (see Figure \ref{fig:plot2_bis}). \begin{Ex} The string with $\mf_{\bf s}(\R_+)=0$ and density $\rho$ of the form \eqref{eq68b} lies in $\szks$ if and only if either $a = b$ (the string is homogeneous) or one of the sets $E$, $\R_+\backslash E$ has finite Lebesgue measure. \end{Ex} Given that statement, Theorem \ref{ts2bis} and Theorem \ref{aps2bis} show that the propagation of the wave depends only on whether $\min\{|E|, |\R_+\backslash E|\}$ is finite or not.

-In that paper, we study scattering theory by focusing on canonical systems, Dirac equations, and Krein strings.
-However, we expect that our methods are fairly universal and can be used to consider other operators.
-Also, we believe that some of our results can find applications in the theory of Gaussian stochastic processes (see, e.g., \cite{DymMcKean} for background), wave equations with fractal Laplacians \cite{Tepl1}, and scattering theory on quantum graphs \cite{KoNi21}.

-The paper has fours parts.
+The paper has four parts.
 This introduction is followed by the second section which is focused on canonical systems.
 The general results obtained in the second part are applied to Krein strings in the third section and to Dirac operators in the fourth section.
-Finally, the Appendix contains some auxiliary statements.
+Finally, the Appendix contains some auxiliary statements and proofs.